 Interestingly, AWS, Google and Microsoft have joined the Gaia-X group, claiming it shows their commitment to data sovereignty and privacy.
 AWS, for example, maintains its involvement and support is being driven by ensuring the highest levels of security and data protection, respect for data sovereignty and providing access to world-leading technology.

 The cynical might say they don’t want to be excluded from such a big market as Europe.
 But they do bring invaluable expertise and technologies to the Gaia-X initiative.
 It is up to Gaia-X to define how far they are involved, and only time will tell.

 With the increasing use of cloud computing, data sovereignty is now a critical issue for CIOs.
 As a result, organizations must work harder to mitigate risk and fully understand how their data is stored, who owns it and how it moves.
 Data brings the potential for excellent business value, but collecting it comes with increased and changing responsibilities, and the regulatory framework is only going to get tougher.

-Find out how Orange Business Services can help your organization meet data sovereignty requirements and accelerate your transformation to the cloud.
+Find out how Orange Business can help your organization meet data sovereignty requirements and accelerate your transformation to the cloud.